georust/geos/geos-sys-bind/README.md

 ### 1. Update included version of GEOS

-* update the GEOS submodule to the latest available GEOS version
+-   update the GEOS submodule to the latest available GEOS version
-* update `BUNDLED_GEOS_VERSION` in `sys/build.rs` to match this version
+-   update `BUNDLED_GEOS_VERSION` in `sys/build.rs` to match this version
+-   update the version in the top-level README.md static build section

 ### 2. Generate new bindings